 Most people will be stung by a bee at some time in their lives.
 Usually a bee sting produces a painful, itchy swelling which may be bothersome for a few days.

 A bee's sting consists of a sharp barb with an attached bag of poison, or venom sac.
 The poison from this venom sac will be pumped into the body for several minutes after the bee has departed.
+It is allergy to this venom that causes the allergic reaction.

-The best way to deal with a bee sting is to scrape it off with a sideways motion using a firm object such as the blade of a knife, a credit card, or even a finger nail.
-Ice should immediately be applied to the area.
 If the person who has been stung is known to react badly to bee stings a compression bandage should be applied to the arm or leg and the patient encouraged not to move.
-Medical help should be sought.
-An injection of adrenaline may be needed to overcome the reaction.
+Medical help should be sought immediately.
+An injection of adrenaline, such as from an EpiPen, may be needed to overcome the reaction.